OHI-Science/mra/prep/SPP_ICO/README.md

 **Note**

 To keep in mind: the spatial scale of our study is "lagoon of Moorea", thus we may be overestimating the biodiversity.
-The question is if should we compare with Moorea Biocode species database?
+The question is if we should compare with Moorea Biocode species database.
 One option is to inner-joining FP marine species with Moorea datasets and thus, we would obtain Moorea species hat have been assessed by IUCN.

 It is still ongoing...